macobac/css-frameworks/README.md

 - User can create a post content item
 - User can update a post content item
 - User can delete a post content item

+To-do list comments:

+//A .gitignore file must be provided including node_modules.
+This folder must be untracked.

 ## Feeling fancy?: